DevMountain/node-2-afternoon/README.md

 app.delete( messagesBaseUrl, mc.delete );
 ```

-For the `put` and `delete` endpoints we need to add on a query parameter of `id`.
-A query paramter can be defined by doing `:variableName`.
+For the `put` and `delete` endpoints we need to add on a url parameter of `id`.
+A url paramter can be defined by adding `:variableName` when making the URL for an endpoint.

 ```js
 const messagesBaseUrl = "/api/messages";